ycm-core/YouCompleteMe/.github/ISSUE_TEMPLATE.md

   search.][search])
 - [ ] If filing a bug report, I have included the output of `vim --version`.
 - [ ] If filing a bug report, I have included the output of `:YcmDebugInfo`.
-- [ ] If filing a bug report, I have included the output of `:YcmToggleLogs stderr`.
+- [ ] If filing a bug report, I have attached the contents of the logfiles using the `:YcmToggleLogs` command.
 - [ ] If filing a bug report, I have included which OS (including specific OS version) I am using.
 - [ ] If filing a bug report, I have included a minimal test case that reproduces